Evaluating Non-Analytic Functions of Matrices: Complementary proofs

 In words, the trace and the (Chebyshev) inner product commute. \end{lemma} \begin{proof} Define $h\colon [-1,1] \to \mathbb{R}$ by $h(t) = \tr \left( f(t) B^T \right)$.
 The trace operator is linear and since $f$ is continuous in each entry so is $h$.
 Therefore, $\alpha_n\left [h\right ]$ is well-defined and

-\end{proof} Equipped with Lemma \ref{lemma:tr_ip_commute}, we are ready for the first step, where we lift Theorem \ref{thm:Trefethen} to the case of the Chebyshev term-by-term operator for matrix-valued functions.
-To this end, we use fundamentals from matrix duality theorem, stating that for any $X\in \rms$ and a matrix norm $\norm{\cdot}$, there exists a matrix $Y$ such that $\norm{X} = \tr(XY^T)$ and $\norm{Y}^D = 1$, where $\norm{\cdot}^D$ is the dual norm defined as
+\end{proof} Equipped with Lemma \ref{lemma:tr_ip_commute}, we are ready to lift Theorem \ref{thm:Trefethen} to the case of the Chebyshev term-by-term operator for matrix-valued functions.
+To this end, we use a result from the matrix duality theory: for any $X\in \rms$ and a matrix norm $\norm{\cdot}$, there exists a matrix $Y$ such that $\norm{X} = \tr(XY^T)$ and $\norm{Y}^D = 1$, where $\norm{\cdot}^D$ is the dual norm defined as

 The duality ensures that $(\norm{\cdot}^D)^D = \norm{\cdot}$ and that $\abs{\tr(XY^T)} \le \norm{X}\norm{Y}^D$.
 For more details see~\cite[Chapter 5]{horn2012matrix}). \begin{theorem} Let $f \colon [-1,1] \to \rms$ be such that $f_{i,j} \in C^{m-1}([-1,1])$ where $f_{i,j}^{(m-1)}$ is absolutely continuous and $f_{i,j}^{(m)}$ is of bounded variation for any $1 \le i,j \le k$.
 Then,